-Head to An Bang Beach as early as 7 a.m. and have a morning walk along the beautiful sandy beach.
+Head to An Bang Beach as early as 7 am and have a morning walk along the beautiful sandy beach.
 It is very peaceful and quiet at this hour and pretty much nobody here.
-The only sound has been heard was the seawater rushes towards its shore.
-A perfect place to lay back and enjoy sunbathing (Did I not mention that the sun rises before 6 a.m.!)
+It is perfect place to lay back, enjoy the morning cool breeze, and listen to the tiled waves rushing toward the shore (Did I not mention that the sun rises before 6 am!)

 Tra Que Village

-Visit Tra Que Vegetable Village to see the farmers grow variety of vegetables.
+Visit Tra Que Vegetable Village to see the farmers grow a variety of vegetables.

 Just a short walk from Tra Que Village is a vast paddy field.

-The one-and-only place locals will come to buy their groceries and you can witness the market in action starting at 5 a.m.
-This is because there are not shopping complex or supermarket in this town.
+The one-and-only place locals will come to buy their groceries and you can witness the market in action starting at 5 am.
+This is because there are no shopping complexes or supermarkets in this town.

-Take breakfast in one of these little cafes and restaurants before begin to explore both inside and outside the market.
-This market is a great place to shop and bargain for anything to everything you need such as fabrics, Ao Dai, clothes, shoes, handicrafts and local made candies.
+Take breakfast in one of these little cafes and restaurants before exploring both inside and outside the market.
+This market is a great place to shop and bargain for anything to everything you need such as fabrics, Ao Dai, clothes, shoes, handicrafts, and locally made candies.